 Despite being beloved for his interpretations of the classical and early Romantic repertoire, Aaron’s musical sensibilities lend themselves very well to contemporary music.
 He collaborates regularly with composers Jörg Widman and Thomas Larcher and performed the world premiere of Persian classical composer Reza Vali’s piece for cello and piano at Berlin’s Boulez Saal.

-Aaron’s debut recording on the French label Naive featuring the works of Schubert and Beethoven was highly acclaimed by the international press with Gramophone Magazine calling this recording “refreshing and rewarding” and crediting him for using “his remarkable agility to a purely musical end.”
+In 2021, his recording of Bach’s Well-Tempered Clavier Book I on Alpha Classics in co-production with Deutschlandfunk has been featured as „CD of the week“ on German radio programmes such as rbb Kultur and MDR and has been praised among others by Rondo for it’s „unusual richness of sound“, by Gramophone Magazine for Aaron being a „fine communicator of Bach’s rhetoric“ and Pizzicato for his „excellent playing technique“.
+Aaron’s debut recording on French label Naive featuring the works of Schubert and Beethoven was highly acclaimed by the international press with Gramophone Magazine calling this recording “refreshing and rewarding” and crediting him for using “his remarkable agility to a purely musical end.”
 In January 2018, Deutsche Grammophon released HOME, a musical tribute to Aaron’s home region in Western Austria together with long-time duo partner and cellist Kian Soltani, featuring works of Schubert and Schumann.

 Born in 1995 in Dornbirn, Austria, Aaron began to play the piano at the age of five.
-He studied with Karl Heinz Kämmerling at the Mozarteum Salzburg and is currently a student of Lars Vogt.
+He studied with Karl Heinz Kämmerling at the Mozarteum Salzburg and completed his studies with Lars Vogt.
+He currently works with the eminent Mira Yevtich.
 Important mentors are András Schiff, Alfred Brendel, and Maria João Pires.
 Aaron has been supported by the Swiss Orpheum Foundation and is a fellow of the Mozart Gesellschaft Dortmund.
 He was awarded the Förderpreis Deutschlandfunk award in August 2017.